Andrew-J-Larson/Custom-CSS/User-Styles/README.md

 # User-Styles
 Useful injected styles for certain websites (best used with an extention such as Stylus).

-For any folder, it starts off with the website a style can be used with, and inside of each folder will be either user styles or more folders that pertain to specific areas on the website.
+Each folder represents a website, and in them contain a user style (or multiple user styles) that can be used on the website(s).

-For a style that works on all websites (or filters itself based on mulitple websites), they'll most likely reside in the "Any" folder.
+For styles that works on all websites (or filters itself based on mulitple websites), they'll most likely reside in the "Any" folder.